A is for Aromatherapy

 Ho Wood is the perfect essential oil for skin especially mature skin types due to anti-ageing properties.

 TOP TIP: Give your skincare routine a boost by adding a drop of Ho Wood essential oil to your facial creams or serums.

 I is for Inhale

-The easiest way to use essential oils is to inhale from the bottle.
-You can also apply a drop to your palm, rub your palms together gently then create a bowl shape around your nose with your two hands to inhale.
+The easiest way to use essential oils is to inhale directly from the bottle.
+You can also apply a drop to your palm, gently rub your palms together and create a bowl shape around your nose with your hands to inhale.

 Alternatively, you can use essential oils and diffuser.

-A couple of drops is all you need in water to spread the fresh scent through your home.
+A couple of drops is all you need in water to diffuse the fresh scent throughout your home.

-For example, I use an aromatherapy necklace for essential oils to help mental health or I choose essential oils good for headaches for natural relief.
+For example, I use an aromatherapy necklace to help with mental health, or for natural relief from headaches.

-You can use these essential oils to keep bugs away by using an essential oil diffuser or creating your own homemade bug spray.
+You can use these essential oils to keep bugs away by using a diffuser or creating your own homemade bug spray.